 - 1. In the Camera Tree, right-click on a PTZ camera.
 From the context menu, select Camera Tour.
 The Camera Tour dialog box opens. - 2.
 Using the PTZ Controls, move the camera to where you want the Home position, and then click Add Current Live View PTZ Location to the List.
 This will be location 1 or Home. - 3.
 Using the PTZ Controls, move the camera to where you want the second position, and then click Add Current Live View PTZ Location to the List.
-This will be Location 2. - Using the PTZ Controls, move the camera to each location you need for a tour, clicking Add Current Live View PTZ Location to the List each time.
+This will be Location 2. - 4.
+Using the PTZ Controls, move the camera to each location you need for a tour, clicking Add Current Live View PTZ Location to the List each time.
 You can set up 8 locations (stops) on the camera tour. - 5.
 For each location, you can define the amount of time in seconds that the camera pauses in that location.
 Enter the amount in seconds, for example, for a pause of 10 minutes you enter 600 seconds in the Pause Time field. - You can define a schedule for when the camera tour should be active.
 Click Set Schedule for this Tour.
 The Schedule dialog box opens.
-By default, the entire date/time chart is red, indicating Active. - 7.
+By default, the entire date/time chart is red, indicating Active - 7.
 By default, the Inactive option is selected.
-Using your mouse, click on the date and time intervals you want the Camera Tour to be inactive (green) and click OK.
+Using your mouse, click on the date and time intervals you want the Camera Tour to be inactive (green) and click OK. - 8.
+Make any adjustments as necessary to your tour and click OK.